hormonal acne treatment

 What Triggers Hormonal Acne?

-1. Acne may flare up before, during and after menses.
+1. Hormones: Acne may flare up before, during and after menses.

-4. Certain medical conditions such as Polycystic Ovarian Syndrome.
+4. Medical conditions: Certain medical conditions such as Polycystic Ovarian Syndrome are strongly associated with hormonal acne.

 What can lead to Androgen excess?